jfriend26/johns-lake/readme.md

 # Johns lake

 Is about a fishing lake where people can join the syndicate and give people an insite as what it has to offer.
+Johns lake is a lake which is mainly a carp fishing sydicate and is advatised to people who want to join a carp fishing syndicate in sandford.
+The web page is very simple but eye catching and is made for people to get in contact with the owner.

 # Ux